zhihanyang2022/tmixfit/README.md

 # em-mix-student

-A minimal Python package for fitting mixture of Student distributions (i.e., t distributions) to multi-dimensional datasets using the Expectation-Maximization (EM) algorithm.
+This is a minimal Python package for fitting Student-t Mixture Models (STMM) to multi-dimensional datasets using the Expectation-Maximization (EM) algorithm.
+It is *completely* vectorized and is hence very fast compared to a naive loop-based implementation.
+Currently, it does not support learning the degree-of-freedom parameter, but I plan to include it in the near future.

+Here's an example of fitting a 4 component STMM on a 2-dimensional dataset containing 100,000 examples:

 ```python
 from emmixstudent import MixtureOfStudents